FrancGarcia/heart-disease-analysis/Visualization/readme.md

 ## TODO

-1. can we figure out what is the main factor that lead to obeservation 3?
+1. can we figure out what is the main factor that lead to obeservation c?